GodsScion/Keep_PC_Active/README.md

 ## Prevent your PC from Sleeping
 Keep your computer always active.
-This program presses 'Left Shift' key in perodic intervals set by user, which is a relatively harmless key in terms of interuptions to user's PC usage.
+This program presses 'Right Shift' key in periodic intervals set by user, which is a relatively harmless key in terms of interruptions to user's PC usage.

 ### Requirements
 * [Python 3](https://www.python.org/) or above.
 Visit https://www.python.org/downloads/ to download and install Python.